The Most Popular International Foods in London and Where To Find Them

 Lahore Karahi

 Well worth the trip down the Northern Line, Lahore Karahi is the absolute definition of “when you know, you know.”
-Served in a canteen-like setting, this is top-notch Pakistani cooking at rock-bottom prices with a late night licence.
+Served in a canteen-like setting, this is top-notch Pakistani cooking at rock-bottom prices with a late night license.
 Grab yourself a mutton biryani and enjoy the bonus of the location right next to Tooting Market, which has been quietly making a name for itself as the hidden gem of foodie paradises.

 Biryani rice on a plate with chicken, mint, tumeric, and cucumber with sauces on the side